csiz/csiz.github.io/_posts/2019-06-11-mechahand-assemble.md

 Got my first 3D printer a month ago so naturally my first project after printing Benchy is to make a 20 degree of freedom mecha-hand.
 Because simple beginner stuff, right?!
-Turns out the engineer was inside me all along, and I now have a functioning, near human movement mechanical arm.
-Well, I have the physical components assembled, but none of the smarts to make usable yet.
+Turns out the engineer was inside me all along, and I now have a functioning, near full human movement, mechanical arm.
+Well, I have the physical components assembled, but not the electronics to make usable yet.
 I'm working on those now!

 <span style="display: flex;">
   <span><img src="/assets/images/mechahand-design.png" width="360" alt="Palm design including wrist."/></span><!--